How to Install ImageMagick on Ubuntu (26.04, 24.04, 22.04)

 ImageMagick lets you resize, crop, convert, and batch-process images directly from the command line.
-Ubuntu does not include ImageMagick by default, so you must install it through the package manager or compile from source.
+This guide covers how to install ImageMagick on Ubuntu through the APT package manager or by compiling from source.
 Common use cases include converting hundreds of JPG files to PNG for web optimization, generating thumbnails automatically for galleries, and adding watermarks to protect images.
 By the end of this guide, you will have a working ImageMagick installation ready for format conversion, batch resizing, and automated image transformation tasks.

 Ubuntu offers multiple ways to install ImageMagick.
-Generally, the APT method provides a stable, distribution-tested version with automatic updates, while compiling from source gives you access to the latest features and bug fixes.
+The APT method provides a stable, distribution-tested version with automatic updates, while compiling from source gives you access to the latest features and bug fixes.

-APT PackageOfficial reposStableMost users who want easy installation and automatic updates
+APT PackageOfficial reposDistribution defaultAutomatic via apt upgradeMost users who want stable packages with automatic updates

 Method 1: Install ImageMagick via APT

 The APT method installs ImageMagick 6.x from Ubuntu’s official repositories.
-As a result, you get a stable version with automatic security updates and minimal maintenance requirements.
+You get a stable version with automatic security updates and minimal maintenance requirements.

 sudo apt update && sudo apt install imagemagick libpng-dev libjpeg-dev libtiff-dev